-Beginning in December 2016, RMF is building upon the previous, successful studies in Punjab and Balochistan (conducted in collaboration with the University of Columbia) by extending our research to the province of Sindh.
+Beginning in December 2016, RMF is building upon the previous, successful studies in Punjab and Balochistan (conducted in collaboration with Columbia University) by extending our research to the province of Sindh.
 This current study is funded by UNICEF, follows the same research methodology as our previous studies, and collects data in Sindh to ensure that the diverse social and cultural norms and practices of Pakistan are included in the Pakistan Girls’ Puberty Book.

 Three approaches will be adopted in both an urban school and a rural school:

 - Participatory group activities with adolescent young women aged 10-19

 The goal of our research is to create a culturally sensitive Pakistan Girls’ Puberty Book, which will provide adolescent girls with an understanding of menstruation, help dispel taboos and superstitions, and empower girls to continue their education after puberty.

 - Menstrual taboos and misinformation

 - Insufficient or nonexistent WASH facilities at schools